 Some of our friends have been able to purchase produce at 50 to 75 percent off.

-You might even score some free organic food if you volunteer with one of the farmers or to work with the organizers of the market.
+You might even score some free organic food if you volunteer with one of the farmers or work with the organizers of the market.

-11. Video: Is Organic Food Worth the Cost – Prager U
+12. Learn More: Is Organic Food Worth the Cost – Prager U

-This is a great video, full of documented research, about the nutritional value, safety and environmental impact of organic foods.
+This is a great video, full of documented research, about the nutritional value, safety, and environmental impact of organic foods.
 Do you agree with their views?

 Initially, you’ll need to work hard to cultivate inexpensive resources for organic food.
 But after a while, you’ll be able to cash in on your hard work.